Mordecai-Wambua/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 if the number of characters is odd, function should print the last characters of the string ehere n = (length_of_the_string - 1) / 2

 Task 08:
+function to print n elements of an array of integers, followed by a new line n = number of elements of the arrray to be printed numbers must be separated by a comma followed by a spce numbers should be displayed in the same order as they are stored in the array